julianvazq/exercise-site/README.md

-# exercise-site
+# Product Landing Page

 Description: responsive fictional product landing page.

-Technologies: HTML/CSS
+Decided to go with "Exercise" as the product because I'm into fitness, but it could have been anything.

+##Tools
+[Semantic HTML]
+[CSS]
+   -CSS Grid
+   -CSS Flexbox

+##General
+[Responsive Design]